 Lincoln is a very car-oriented town.
 99.81% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Lincoln is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Lincoln has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-Being a small town, Lincoln does not have a public transit system used by locals to get to and from work.
+Lincoln is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Lincoln is a very ethnically-diverse town.
 The people who call Lincoln home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincoln residents report their race to be Black or African-American, followed by White.
 Lincoln also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.30% of the town’s residents.
 Important ancestries of people in Lincoln include European, German, Irish, English, and Yugoslavian.